lit-codes/infrastructure/README.md

 This is a repo that contains IaC that is used to create our servers.

+**Important note:** There are secrets in this repository, but they are not used anywhere.

 # Ansible

 Is used to configure individual servers using Ansible.